Project-Herophilus/DataSynthesis/DataTier/DataTier-DataLoad.md

 We have included Linux and Non-Linux scripts for every release to ensure we have better potential data loading experiences.

+### Pre-Requisites
+It should be understood that the needed tools or CLI's and utilities should be installed.

-Steps to Run The Scripts:
+### Steps to Run The Scripts:
 1. Open Terminal Window or Command Prompt
-2. Make sure all the scripts into a specific defined directory that aligns with what is defined for the shell being used, for simplicity I put everything into the subdirectory DataSeeding.
+2. Make sure all the scripts into a specific defined directory that aligns with what is defined for the shell being used, for simplicity everything of substance is in the subdirectory DataSeeding.
 Then make sure the directories have correct permissions, I used chmod 777 to ensure correct permissions (it is understood that that these are very open permissions and system admins might not allow this level.

+### Mac Example - MySQL
-3. From the command prompt run the specific cli with the complete path to the scripts:
+From the command prompt run the specific cli with the complete path to the scripts:
-Mac Example (MySQL) <br/>
 a. /Applications/MySQLWorkbench.app/Contents/MacOS/mysql -u root -p datasynthesis<br/>
 b.
 Enter your password to the machine and then database server <br/>
 c. source /DataLoaders/MariaDB-DataLoader-DataSynthesis-v16-Linux.sql <br/>

-4. If you are using MariaDB on WIndows then: <br/>
+### Windows - MariaDB
 a. mariadb -u root -p datasynthesis <br/>
 b.
 Enter your password to the machine and then database server <br/>
 c. source \DataLoaders\MariaDB-DataLoader-DataSynthesis-v16.sql <br/>

 Happy coding!!!